HaoxiangYou/DiffRL/README.md

 ## Acknowledgement

-1. The main codebase is built on top of [SHAC](https://github.com/NVlabs/DiffRL) by Jie Xu (NVIDIA).
+1. Our codebase is built on top of [SHAC](https://github.com/NVlabs/DiffRL) by Jie Xu (NVIDIA).

 2. CURL implementation is based on the original [repository](https://github.com/MishaLaskin/curl) by Michael Laskin.

 3. DrQv2 implementation is based on the original [repository](https://github.com/facebookresearch/drqv2) by Denis Yarats (Facebook Research).

-4. DreamerV3 implementation is based on the [pytorch implementation](https://github.com/NM512/dreamerv3-torch) by Naoki Morihira.
+4. DreamerV3 implementation is based on the [pytorch reimplementation](https://github.com/NM512/dreamerv3-torch) by Naoki Morihira.

-5. We refer the [pytorch_kinematics](https://github.com/UM-ARM-Lab/pytorch_kinematics) , developed by the Autonomous Robotic Manipulation Lab at the University of Michigan, Ann Arbor, to construct the forward kinematics tree used in our differentiable rendering pipeline.
+5. We refer the [pytorch_kinematics](https://github.com/UM-ARM-Lab/pytorch_kinematics) , developed by the Autonomous Robotic Manipulation Lab at the University of Michigan, Ann Arbor, to construct the `forward kinematics tree` used in our [differentiable rendering pipeline](https://github.com/HaoxiangYou/torch3d_robo).
 We have made several modifications to support floating-base systems and multiple joints definition under single link.